- You are here:

 Namibia’s entire population is less than 3 million, dispersed across an area roughly four times the size of the UK, which has a population of more than 60 million.
 Nowhere are these statistics given more grounding than in the wild, remote and ruggedly beautiful northern region of Kaokoland.

-Another fascinating aspect of this region is the iconic Himba people, whose red ochre-covered skin and distinctive copper jewelry have made them a favourite with photographers.
+Another fascinating aspect of this region is the iconic Himba people, whose red ochre-covered skin and distinctive copper jewelry have made them a favorite with photographers.
 The Himba’s traditional pastoral culture remains largely uninfluenced by Western civilization and adds another layer of intrigue to a Namibian safari.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.